glennga/glennga.github.io/projects/hoku.md

 My next experiment involved characterizing the ‘Find Orientation’ step of each method.Here I examined the accuracy of the resulting catalog-image star pairing, assuming *C'* is correct under the presence of centroiding error.
 My results here show that orientation determination of the Pyramid /CoIn method is the most tolerant technique.

-The third experiment I performed was characterizing a *single* start of each method to the *|C'| = 1* decision.
-This combines the two filtering steps to find *C' and *C*, and would allow us to see if negative performance in the ‘Search Catalog’ impacts our‘Filter Candidates’ step.
+The third experiment I performed was characterizing a *single* start of each method to the first decision.
+This combines the two filtering steps to find *C'* and *C*, and would allow us to see if negative performance in the ‘Search Catalog’ impacts our‘Filter Candidates’ step.
 The experiment is setup to measure if our query stars *q* contain (not match) the same labels as *C'*, and is still being performed.
 Preliminary results suggest that negative performance in the ‘Search Catalog’ does not impact our performance in the next step.

 The last experiment I performed was to characterize the “end to end” efficiency and accuracy of each method.
 End to end is in quotes here, because a good portion of the literature do not specify steps past the ‘Find Orientation’ step.
 This again combines the first three experiments, but is run for *until we reach the Find Orientation step*.
 The experiment is setup to measure if our query stars *q* match (not contain, like the 3rd experiment) the same labels as , and is still being performed as well.
 Preliminary results show that the Angle method performs the best, and that combining Planar Triangles and the Pyramid method does not yield a better performance.